-PREREGISTRATION before is the period scholars regular registration when students who have already been attending classes may register early.
+PREREGISTRATION is the period before regular registration when students or scholars who have already been attending classes may register early.

 PREREQUISITE is a course that must be completed before a student or scholar is allowed to register for a more advanced course.